Father murdered adopted two-year-old by ‘bashing her head against wall’

 “The reason I came to this country was for the welfare of my children.”

-Jurors were told Gholami came to the UK in January 2016 while Ghulami was still in Afghanistan with their children.
+Jurors were told Gholami came to the UK in January 2016 while his wife Ghulami was still in Afghanistan with their children.

-The couple adopted Zahra in 2017 after Gholami’s friend, Zahra’s father, felt unable to look after her after his wife died in childbirth.
+The couple adopted Zahra in 2017 after a family friend, Zahra’s father, felt unable to look after her after his wife died in childbirth.

-This happened when Ghulami was in Afghanistan and the adoption was approved by village elders.
+This occured when Ghulami was in Afghanistan and the adoption was approved by village elders.

-In January 2019, Gholami applied for asylum for Ghulami from the UK, and she arrived with the children to join him.
+In January 2019, Gholami applied for asylum for his wife from the UK, and she arrived with the children to join him.

-Zahra was described as a “bright, intelligent” child who was “highly curious” and wanted to find out about everything.
+Described as a “bright, intelligent” child, Zahra was said to have been“highly curious” and wanted to find out about everything over the course of her short life.

-The court also heard evidence of alleged domestic abuse by Gholami against Ghulami, with a neighbour claiming she saw Gholami punch Ghulami in the face outside their home.
+The court also heard evidence of alleged domestic abuse by Gholami against Ghulami, with a neighbour claiming she saw the killer punch his wife in the face outside their home.

-But jurors also heard how Ghulami told a police officer and social worker that he beat her, sometimes by slapping her or banging her head against a wall, and she was scared he would kill her.
+Ghulami had informed a police officer and a social worker that he would beat her, sometimes by slapping her or banging her head against a wall, and that she was scared he would kill her.

-Gholami also denied allegations of older injuries before Zahra’s death, including that he banged her head against the wall and fractured her skull on an earlier occasion.
+Gholami denied the accusations as well as denying allegations of older injuries before Zahra’s death, including that he banged her head against the wall and fractured her skull on an earlier occasion.

 “Because you’ve done this before and Zahra had survived, you just walked away and went to Tesco.”